mtdr9/mtdr9.github.io/_posts/2018-02-13-Winter-Olympics.md

 title: Medals in the Winter Olympics
 subtitle: And Tableau charts in iframes
 image: /img/red_jacket_skier.jpeg
-tags: [winter, olympics, medals]
+tags: [data visualization, BI, tableau]
 ---

-The Olympics are here, and once again I find myself asking how the ski jumpers fly off 100m ramps without dying of fright, let alone impact.
-For me, summoning the courage to hit the "M" jumps is a victory for the weekend.
-I also wondered how my country stacks up against others in the field, and to answer that question, here's a historical view of each country's<sup>1</sup> olympic performance, with the top 20 shown initially.
+The Olympics are here, and once again I find myself stunned by the ski jumpers flying off 100m ramps before somersaulting through the air.
+For me, just hitting the "M" jumps is a victory for the weekend.
+I was curious how my country stacks up against others in the field, and to answer that question, I put together this historical view of each country's<sup>1</sup> olympic performance, with the top 20 shown initially.

 <style> .responsive-wrap iframe{ max-width: 100%;} </style>
 <iframe src="https://public.tableau.com/views/winter_olympic_medals_chart_CY/Dashboard1?:showVizHome=no&:embed=true" width="90%" height="500"></iframe>